jvita/data_efficiency_in_IAPS/README.md

 This repository contains the data necessary to reproduce the following paper:

-J. Vita and D. Schwalbe-Koda.
-[Data efficiency and extrapolation trends in neural network interatomic potentials](https://arxiv.org/abs/2302.05823). arXiv:2302.05823 (2023).
+J. Vita and D. Schwalbe-Koda, "[Data efficiency and extrapolation trends in neural network interatomic potentials](https://doi.org/10.1088/2632-2153/acf115)", _2023 Mach.
+Learn.: Sci.
+Technol_.

 ## Release